SUMMER CAMP 2026!

 At Willow & Wonder Academy, we believe children learn best when they are joyfully engaged, emotionally connected, and actively involved in meaningful experiences.
-Our curriculum is play-based, project-driven, and designed to nurture the whole child - head, heart, and hands.
+Our curriculum is play-based, project-driven, and designed to nurture the whole child, head, heart, and hands.

-Across all ages and stages in our program, we use:
+Across all ages and stages, we use:

 Playful learning to build foundational academic skills

-Hands-on projects that connect subjects meaningfully
+Hands-on projects that connect subjects in meaningful ways

 Multi-sensory invitations to engage different learning styles